n8sh/phobos-next/README.md

 - `dynamic_array.d`: Basic uncopyable array with value semantics and explicit copying via `.dup`.
 - `fixed_dynamic_array.d`: Dynamically allocated (heap) array with fixed length.
+- `minimal_fixed_array.d`: Minimalistic statically-sized (stack) array of length smaller than 255 fitting in an `ubyte` for compact packing.
 - `open_hashmap_or_hashset.d`: Combined hashset and hashmap with open addressing and support for deletion via hole handling.
 Pointers and classes are stored as is with support for vacancy and hole handling.
 Vacancy support for